Freeman on the land movement: Ireland

 In Ireland, the Tir na Saor website, which operated from 2009 to 2016, was a major hub for the Irish pseudolaw community and showed clear Canadian freeman influences.
 The most unusual development of freeman ideology in Ireland was the creation of a political party, Direct Democracy Ireland, co-founded in 2010 by anti-foreclosure activist and serial litigant Ben Gilroy.
 Direct Democracy Ireland did poorly at elections and the Irish freeman on the land movement eventually went into decline.
 In 2024, Direct Democracy Ireland was rebranded as Liberty Republic and ran six candidates in the 2024 Irish general election.
 None of the candidates were elected.

 Beliefs

 Freemen on the land, like sovereign citizens, share the core beliefs commonly seen in pseudolaw.
 Their theories have been broadly defined as "see[ing] the state as a corporation with no authority over free citizens".
 Freemen's beliefs are largely based on misunderstandings and wishful thinking, and do not stand up to legal scrutiny.
+Donald J. Netolitzky has commented that, unlike sovereign citizens and Detaxers who build their theories upon historical and documentary references, the freeman on the land movement tends to "simply make things up".
 Freemen arguments have been rejected in the courts of various countries, including England, Wales, Canada, and Australia.

 The Canadian case Meads v.
 Meads (see below) identified five major themes in the freeman on the land belief systems: